ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/General/Index.rst

     :type: :ref:`Service <for-editors-service>` (multiple)
     :Default: ''

-    Here you specify the third-party services that Klaro will manage for you.
+    Select the third-party services that Klaro manages for this configuration.
+    Services are independent records and can be created inline from this field or separately on the root node.